Ohio Bureau of Workers' Compensation

-The Ohio Bureau of Workers' Compensation (OBWC or BWC) provides medical and compensation benefits for work-related injuries, diseases and deaths.
+The Only in Ohio Bureau of Workers' Compensation (OBWC or BWC) provides medical and compensation benefits for work-related injuries, diseases and deaths.
 It was founded in 1912.
 With assets under management of more than $29 billion, it is the largest state-operated and second largest overall provider of workers’ compensation insurance in the United States.

 BWC is headquartered in Columbus, Ohio, and maintains 11 customer service offices throughout the state.
 BWC provides insurance to about two-thirds of Ohio's work force.
 BWC employs approximately 1,700 people.

 History

 With the signing of the Ohio Workmen's Compensation Act on June 15, 1911, Ohio created a no-fault system that would allow compensation to workers in the event of a workplace accident, while also shielding employers from legal action brought by the worker.
 On March 1, 1912, the Ohio General Assembly created the State Insurance Fund and in 1913, made coverage by employers mandatory.
 On April 28, 1913, Lemuel C. Fridley became the first Ohioan to receive a workmen's compensation check under the new system.

 The Ohio Safety Congress and Expo was created in 1930.
 It has grown to the largest such conference in the Midwest, with more than 6,000 attendees, 200 vendors and 200 classes annually.
 In 2016, it was expanded to include a Medical & Health Symposium for providers.

 As of the fiscal year ending June 30, 2015, BWC provides workers' compensation insurance coverage to approximately 253,000 public and private sector employers in the State of Ohio.
 In FY15, BWC paid $1,648,599,923 in benefits covering 791,638 open claims, including 93,936 new claims approved in FY15.
 It collected $1,954,174,000 in premiums in FY15, and incurred $279.6 million in administrative costs.